Spring Garden Revival

 Professional Mulch Selection & Soil Health Benefits for Natick's Glacial Till & Rocky New England Terrain

-Natick's soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils, and marine clay in low-lying areas.
-The region's naturally acidic pH (5.5-6.5) influences mulch selection and plant health.
-Proper mulching retains soil moisture (25-50% reduction in evaporation), moderates temperature (10-15°F cooler in summer, 5-10°F warmer in winter), and suppresses weeds when applied at a 2-4 inch depth.
-Organic mulches—such as shredded hardwood, aged wood chips, compost blends, and pine bark—improve soil structure and are ideal for acid-loving plants.
-Inorganic options like decorative stone are used for specialty applications.
-Always source mulch from reputable suppliers to avoid invasive species, and consult the MA Division of Fisheries & Wildlife for guidance.
+Natick's soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils (limited depth), and marine clay (coastal, high water table).
+The region's naturally acidic pH (5.5-6.5) influences mulch selection, favoring materials like pine bark for acid-loving plants.
+Mulching offers significant benefits: moisture retention (25-50% less evaporation), soil temperature moderation (10-15°F cooler in summer, 5-10°F warmer in winter), weed suppression at 2-4 inch depth, and organic matter contribution for improved soil structure.
+Organic mulches (shredded hardwood, aged wood chips, compost blends) and inorganic options (limestone gravel, decorative stone) are available, with specialty products for playgrounds and erosion control.
+Sourcing from reputable suppliers and avoiding invasive species is essential, in coordination with the MA Division of Fisheries & Wildlife.

 Natick Stormwater Management & MS4 Compliance Through Strategic Mulching